On the inclusion of non-concurrent controls in platform trials with an interim analysis: Bias introduced by an interim analysis in regression-based estimators

 Figure \ref{fig:maxbias} shows the marginal \eqref{eq_bias_marg} and conditional \eqref{eq_bias_cond} bias when varying different design parameters of the considered platform trial.
-Figure \ref{fig:maxbias}-A, shows the bias as a function of the futility bound $\alpha_1$, when $\theta_1 = 0$.
-While the conditional bias is decreasing in $\alpha_1$, the marginal bias is maximized for $\alpha_1 = 0.5$, i.e., when Arm 1 has a 50\% probability to continue after the interim analysis.
-Note that for $\alpha_1=0$ and $\alpha_1=1$, the treatment effect estimator $\tilde{\theta}_2$ is marginally unbiased, since these futility bounds result either in always using the separate analysis (since Arm 1 always stops) or always using the model-based approach (since Arm 1 always continues), respectively.
+If only futility stopping is applied (first row in Figure \ref{fig:maxbias}), the unadjusted model-based estimator is positively biased.
+This happens due to the underestimation of the mean response in the non-concurrent controls in cases where Arm 1 does not stop at the interim analysis, which results in the overestimation of the treatment effect in Arm 2.
+In contrast, with interim analyses allowing early stopping for efficacy only (second row in Figure \ref{fig:maxbias}), the unadjusted model-based estimator is, by symmetry, negatively biased.
+This occurs because the mean response in the non-concurrent controls is overestimated when Arm 1 continues, leading to underestimation of the treatment effect in Arm 2.
+Figure \ref{fig:maxbias}-A shows the bias as a function of the futility bound $\alpha_F$ (first row), or of the efficacy bound $\alpha_E$ (second row), when $\theta_1 = 0$.
+The absolute conditional bias increases with decreasing probability for Arm 1 to continue, i.e., with decreasing $\alpha_F$, and with increasing $\alpha_E$.
+The absolute marginal bias is maximized for $\alpha_F = 0.5$ or $\alpha_E = 0.5$, i.e., when Arm 1 has a 50\% probability to continue after the interim analysis.
+Note that for $\alpha_F=0$ and $\alpha_F=1$, as well as $\alpha_E=1$ and $\alpha_E=0$, the treatment effect estimator $\tilde{\theta}_2$ is marginally unbiased, since these bounds result either in always using the separate analysis (since Arm 1 always stops) or always using the model-based approach (since Arm 1 always continues).
 The behavior of the bias with respect to the sample size ratio between period 1 and period 2 is shown in Figure \ref{fig:maxbias}-B. In particular, the sample sizes per arm in period 2 are set to 150, and the ratio $r = n_{01}/n_{02} = n_{11}/n_{12}$ is varied.
-Both, the marginal and conditional bias are maximized for $r=1$, i.e. when the periods are equally sized.
+Both the absolute marginal and conditional bias are maximized for $r=1$, i.e., when the periods are equally sized.
 This is because for smaller period 1 sample sizes ($r<1$), the weight of the period 1 data from Arm 1 in the Arm 2 treatment effect estimate is smaller.
 On the other hand, for larger period 1 sample sizes ($r>1$), the period 1 estimates have smaller standard errors and therefore their conditional bias (conditional on the event that the trial continues) is smaller.
 The impact of the allocation ratio between Arm 1 and control on the bias is illustrated in Figure \ref{fig:maxbias}-C. Specifically, the sample size in the control arm is fixed in each period ($n_{01} = n_{02} = 150$), and the sample size in Arm 1 is varied using the allocation ratio $a = n_{11}/n_{01} = n_{12}/n_{02}$.
 Note that the sample sizes per period are equal in each arm.
-Both marginal and conditional bias increase with the sample size in Arm 1 relative to the control sample size.
+Both marginal and conditional bias increase in their absolute value with the sample size in Arm 1 relative to the control sample size.